-WORDTheatre is a nonprofit organization made up of artists who are passionate about the value of literature to tell stories that wake us up to our humanity and to the complexities we — of various races, nationalities, ages, and backgrounds — face.
+WORDTheatre is a nonprofit organization comprised of artists who are passionate about the value of literature to tell stories that awaken us to our humanity and to the complexities we — of various races, nationalities, ages, and backgrounds — face.
 Stories ignite curiosity about ourselves and others; they engender compassion, foster conversation, and deepen our understanding of questions we may not even think to ask ourselves.
 We champion writers who are bold enough to take on issues that are relevant and real to us now.
 Their stories come alive because of the emotional richness of the actors’ performances.
 Musicians and dancers sometimes lend their talents.
 There is an alchemy to WORDTheatre collaborations that make manifest the transformative power of storytelling.

 Cedering Fox, an Event/Theatre Producer, Director and VO Announcer, was introduced to the simplicity and power of hearing great writing brought to life while working with Darrell Larson at Literary Evenings at The Met in Los Angeles.
 After partnering with NPR Station KCRW on several literary programs, she founded WORDTheatre in 2003.
 English Film Producer and Screenwriter, Kirsty Peart, found herself at an early event and was so impacted by the experience that she suggested they bring WORDTheatre to London.
 With the generous support of colleagues including Christian Banfield, April Webster and Brian Cox, Cedering and Kirsty hosted their first London performance that November.
 Ever since, on two continents, in venues large and small, this dynamic duo has gathered together writers, actors, musicians and audiences for live literary performances.
 A collaboration with The Pushcart Prize began in New York in 2005 and has continued with support from The Oster Family Foundation.